Ovulam5480/OvulamTools/README.md

 ## Adding Dependencies

 **Never** use `implementation` for Mindustry/Arc groups and their submodules.
-There's a reason they're `compileOnly`; they're only present in compilation and excluded from the final JARs, as on runtime they're resolved from the game instance itself.
+There's a reason they're `compileOnly`; they're only present in compilation and excluded from the final JARs, as init runtime they're resolved from the game instance itself.
 Other JAR-mod dependencies must also use `compileOnly`.
 Only ever use `implementation` for external Java libraries that must be bundled with your mod.

 ## License